ADMM for Structured Fractional Minimization: Related Work

-$\bullet$ \textbf{General Algorithms for Solving Problem (\ref{alg:main})}. (\bfit{i}) Subgradient Projection Methods ({\sf SPM}) \cite{li2021weakly} offer a simple, natural approach to solving Problem (\ref{eq:main}). {\sf SPM} iteratively updates the solution by moving in the negative subgradient direction and projecting onto the feasible set: $\x^{t+1} = \mathcal{P}_{\Omega}(\x^t - \eta^t\g^t)$, where $\g^t \in \partial F(\x^t)$, $\Omega$ is the constraint set, and $\eta^t$ is a diminishing step size.
-However, as $\g^t$ is not unique, these methods often suffer from slower convergence and numerical instability. (\bfit{ii}) Smoothing Proximal Gradient Methods ({\sf SPGM}) \cite{beck2023dynamic,yuan2021smoothing,bian2020smoothing,BohmW21} combine gradient-based optimization with smoothing techniques to handle nonsmooth terms in the objective function.
-By approximating nonsmooth components with smooth ones, {\sf SPGM} enables more efficient updates via the proximal gradient method, achieving convergence for complex nonsmooth problems.
-In fact, the proposed {\sf FADMM} algorithm reduces to {\sf SPGM} when the multiplier is set to zero in all iterations.
-Our {\sf FADMM} achieves faster convergence and better numerical stability than both {\sf SPM} and {\sf SPGM}.
+$\bullet$ \textbf{General Algorithms for Solving Problem (\ref{eq:main})}. (\bfit{i}) Subgradient Projection Methods ({\sf SPM}) \cite{li2021weakly} provide a simple and intuitive approach to solving Problem (\ref{eq:main}). {\sf SPM} iteratively updates the solution by moving along the negative subgradient direction and projecting onto the feasible set: $\x^{t+1} = \mathcal{P}_{\Omega}(\x^t - \eta^t\g^t)$, where $\g^t \in \partial F(\x^t)$, $\Omega$ is the constraint set, and $\eta^t$ is a diminishing step size.
+However, due to the non-uniqueness of $\g^t$, these methods often exhibit slower convergence and numerical instability. (\bfit{ii}) Smoothing Proximal Gradient Methods ({\sf SPGM}) \cite{beck2023dynamic,yuan2021smoothing,bian2020smoothing,BohmW21} combine gradient-based optimization with smoothing techniques to handle nonsmooth terms in the objective function.
+By approximating nonsmooth components with smooth surrogates, {\sf SPGM} enables more efficient updates via the proximal gradient method, achieving convergence for complex nonsmooth problems.
+Notably, the proposed {\sf FADMM} algorithm reduces to {\sf SPGM} when the multiplier is set to zero in all iterations. (\bfit{iii}) Full Splitting Algorithm ({\sf FSA}) \cite{boct2023full} applies a smoothing technique by introducing a strongly concave term into the dual maximization problem, effectively framing the method as a primal-dual approach.
+However, the convergence analysis of {\sf FSA} relies on the Kurdyka-Lojasiewicz (KL) inequality of the problem, and no iteration complexity results are provided.
+Overall, our proposed {\sf FADMM} algorithm demonstrates faster convergence and superior numerical stability compared to {\sf SPM}, {\sf SPGM}, and {\sf FSA}.

 $\bullet$ \textbf{Other Fractional Minimization Algorithms}. (\bfit{i}) Charnes-Cooper transform algorithm converts an original linear-fractional programming problem to a standard linear programming problem \cite{charnes1962programming}.
 Using the transformation $\y = \frac{\x}{d(\x)}$, $t=\frac{1}{d(\x)}$, Problem (\ref{eq:main}) can be reformulated as: $\min_{t,\y} t u(\y/t),~s.t.~t d(\y/t) = 1$. (\bfit{ii}) Coordinate descent algorithms \cite{yuan2023coordinate} iteratively solve one-dimensional subproblems globally and are guaranteed to converge to stronger coordinate-wise stationary points for a specific class of fractional programs. (\bfit{iii}) Inertial proximal block coordinate methods \cite{boct2023inertial}, based on the quadratic transform, have been proposed to address a class of nonsmooth sum-of-ratios minimization problems.